Thiru-Malai/Thiru-Malai/README.md

 - 😃 I am a Software Developer and a Budding Programmer.
 - 🌱 Learning and growing.
 - 🧩 I love to solve problems.
-- 🖥️ I love to to develop new things.
+- 🖥️ I love to develop new things.

 </br>